MichelNivard/MCMSEM/README.md

 Stationary dynamic MCMSEM assumes instead that the world evolves through repeated, time-homogeneous transitions, $z_t=Bz_{t-1}+\varepsilon_t$.
 Selecting it commits you to a particular temporal resolution: the effects in $B$ occur over one chosen lag, the same transition matrix operates at every wave, the innovation distribution is stable over time, and the process has reached stationarity.
 It also assumes that innovations are independent across time and, for the identifying higher-order-moment argument, that the non-Gaussian innovation components have the specified independence structure.
 Stable Gaussian confounding may be represented separately through a residual covariance matrix.
 The cross-sectional distribution is then interpreted as the accumulated result of infinitely many past shocks, not as a timeless structural relation.
 This matters because changing the measurement interval changes the meaning and usually the numerical value of $B$: a one-day cross-lag is not the same parameter as a one-year cross-lag.
 The dynamic model is therefore mechanistically clearer, but it buys that clarity by imposing stronger assumptions about stationarity, lag structure, and the absence of unmodelled intermediate dynamics.

-In the dynamic kernel, the matrix $B$ does not transform the innovations only once.
+In the dynamic kernel, the matrix $B$ golds the causal paths, and it does not transform the innovations only once.
 Each past innovation has passed through the transition matrix a different number of times:

 $$
 z_t